deNBI/cloud-user-docs/wiki/Tutorials/X2GO/x2go.md

 X2Go allows you to start your own desktop in the de.NBI Cloud which you can access from any operating system (Windows, Linux, MacOS).

 !!!
 Guacamole
-    Please note, that as an alternative we offer [Apache Guacamole](../../simple_vm/customization.md#apache-guacamole), which can easily be started in SimpleVM.
+    Note: Support for X2Go in SimpleVM may be considered obsolete.
+It is strongly recommended to use Guacamole [Apache Guacamole](../../simple_vm/customization.md#apache-guacamole), which can easily be started in SimpleVM!

 ## Installation